wp-plugins/bbpress-notify-nospam/readme.txt

 == Frequently Asked Questions ==
 = Did you write this plugin? =
-No, I simply added a spam filter.
+No, I simply added a spam filter and a couple of other improvements.

 = Why did you do this? =
 Because the original author never answered the WP support forums or any emails, for that matter.